datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:f9207929f3
 ## 4. Accessors again!
 This time with comparisons.

-There are multiple ways to do things in R. For example, we can write c(1,2,3,4,5) as c(1:5) and get the same result.
+There are multiple ways of doing things in R. For example,  `c(1,2,3,4,5)` and `1:5` return the same result.
+Another example is that we can access variables from a data frame using the square brackets `[[` instead of the accessor `$`.
-Another way to access the variables in your dataset is to use square brackets.
-Look at the top-right screen for an example and then practice the code for yourself!

 When you've done that, you'll notice there's another part to this question, and that is to find out whether the two symbols `$` and `[]` actually serve the same purpose!
 Don't believe something until you try it out for yourself!

 *** =instructions
-Use the square brackets [] to extract the state abbreviations and assign them to the object b.
+Use the square brackets `[]` to extract the state abbreviations and assign them to the object `b`.
-Use the identical function to determine if a and b are the same.
+Use the identical function to determine if `a` and `b` are the same.

 *** =hint
 You need to use 2 sets of square brackets.